 Private Equity deal-making continues, China continues to expand

-Hong Kong, 26 March 2012 — Momentum for deal making in China continued in 2011 despite the global decline.
-Aggregate PE deal activity rose significantly in the fourth quarter of 2011, in sharp contrast to global trends.
-Moreover, despite valuation concerns founded in increasingly robust competition for deals among local and global PE firms, deal-making continued unabated, and the aggregate value of PE deals in 2011 rose to US$20 billion — an increase of 48% as compared with 2010 figures.
-In 2011, there was a marginal decrease of 7% in PE deal volume with 640 deals, compared with 687 deals in 2010.
+Hong Kong, 30 March 2012 – According to EY’s annual study Global Private Equity Watch – a return to entrepreneurship 2012, momentum for deal making in China continued in 2011 despite the global decline.
+Aggregate private equity (PE) deal activity rose significantly in the fourth quarter of 2011, in sharp contrast to global trends.
+Moreover, despite valuation concerns founded in increasingly robust competition for deals among local and global PE firms, deal-making continued unabated.
+The aggregate value of PE deals in 2011 rose to US$20 billion — an increase of 48% as compared with 2010 figures.
+In 2011, there was a small decrease of 7% in PE deal volume with 640 deals, compared with 687 deals in 2010.

-PE fund-raising in China did decline by 11% from US$32.1b in 2010 to US$28.5b in 2011.
-The second half of 2011 witnessed new commitments totaling US$8.6b, just half that of the first part of the year.
-However, LPs and GPs remain focused on Asia Pacific and China in particular as local currency PE funds continue to expand.
-Renminbi (RMB) funds experienced a 28% year-on-year increase in their aggregate value to US$11.4b in 2011, demonstrating that local investor participation in Chinese PE is on the rise.
+PE fund-raising in China did decline by 11% from US$32.1 billion in 2010 to US$28.5 billion in 2011.
+The second half of 2011 witnessed new commitments totaling US$8.6 billion, just half that in the first half of the year.
+However, limited partners (LPs) and general partners (GPs) remain focused on Asia Pacific and China in particular as local currency PE funds continue to expand.
+Renminbi (RMB) funds experienced a 28% year-on-year increase in their aggregate value to US$11.4 billion in 2011, demonstrating that local investor participation in Chinese PE is on the rise.

 Entrepreneurial spirit is key to PE’s staying power